 Experts from the American Meat Institute conduct a roundtable discussion of the key issues facing the meat industry today.

-The second article in a series taking a look at the threat of bovine spongiform encephalopathy to the food industry.
+The first article in a series taking a look at the threat of bovine spongiform encephalopathy to the food industry.

 New intervention based on activated lactoferrin can be used as an antimicrobial spray for food applications.